getodk/docs/docs/central-api-form-management.rst

 Once the Draft is published, there will no longer be a Draft version of the form.

 Starting with Version 2022.3, publishing a Draft Form that defines a Dataset schema will also publish the Dataset.
-It will generate ``dataset.update.publish``\  event in Audit logs and make the Dataset available in `Datasets APIs <#reference/datasets>`__
+It will generate ``dataset.create``\  event in Audit logs and make the Dataset available in `Datasets APIs </central-api-dataset-management>`__.
+If the Dataset is already published and the Form adds new properties then ``dataset.update``\  event will be generated.

 .. dropdown:: Request